 We will meet you in Porto: at your hotel, or wherever is convenient for you.
 At the end of your wine tour, we will take you back to Porto.

 Portugal's vibrant second city is the gateway to the Douro Valley.
 Not only is there a lot to do in Porto, but it also has an excellent modern airport with 12 different direct flights from North America to Portugal, and from many major European cities.
 There is an efficient rail service from Portugal´s capital, Lisbon, to Porto, which takes about three hours.
 Portugal also has an excellent motorway network, with Porto only three hours' drive from Lisbon.
-Please let us know if you need any transport advice.

 Is it possible to go at our own pace?